 Limited financial aid, in the form of scholarships or assistantships is available in some programs.
 Campus work-study funding may also be available.
 A free application for federal student aid (FAFSA) form must be filed each year before any student can be considered for federal loan eligibility.
-Generally, the best option for graduate students is the Federal Direct Student Loan program, but Geneva College's Student Financial Services Office can process federal or private loans for qualified students.
+Generally, the best option for graduate students is the Federal Direct Student Loan program, but Geneva College's Office of Financial Aid can process federal or private loans for qualified students.